ramondepieri/uiAutomationPureJavaSelenium/README.md

 # Test results

 The test report can be found in folder project TestReport.
-This report has a natural language with the tests steps, screenshots, trhow exceptions etc...
+This report has a natural language with the tests steps, screenshots, throw exceptions etc...
 ![alt text](https://raw.githubusercontent.com/ramondepieri/uiAutomationPureJavaSelenium/master/documentation/report1.PNG)

 ###### Report example: